 - the company may choose to provide the notes to an authority (and this is at its election); and

 - that the interview is confidential and the contents of the interview should not be discussed with other employees or witnesses (to avoid contaminating their recollection and generally to protect the integrity of the process).

 Care should also be taken not to taint a witness’s recollection, for example by disclosing previously unseen material or discussing another witness’s statement.

 50 How is an internal interview typically conducted in your country?
 Are documents put to the witness?
 May or must employees in your country have their own legal representation at the interview?

 Documents can be put to the interviewee.
 A copy of each of the documents referred to, or an interview pack, should be retained as part of the record of the interview, as a matter of good internal investigation practice.
-The manner in which interviews are conducted during the course of internal investigations has recently been the subject of scrutiny by the courts.

 Reporting to the authorities